kaur-lab/ActiveDirectory_HomeLab/Lab-Setup.md

 ![Select Drive](images/lab-setup/08-server-setup.png)

-- Now, it will take some time to install the window
+- Now, it will take some time to install the window.
 ![Installation](images/lab-setup/09-server-setup.png)

 - Set a strong local administrator password, then click 'Finish'.